Welcome!

 Home Lab

-I have a kind of home lab where I experiment with stable UNIX-like systems.
+I have a kind of home lab where I experiment with different UNIX systems.

 In the lab, I have the following machines: